axodotdev/cargo-dist/book/src/installers.md

 * locally after downloading with `npm publish PATH_TO_TARBALL`
 * locally after unpacking with `npm publish`

 (In testing we've seen some inconsistent results on Windows where the README isn't properly detected by npm's website when publishing remotely, but is when run on the unpacked results...
-No Idea What's Up With That, let us know if you can reproduce/isolate the issue.)
+No Idea What's Up With That, [let us know if you can reproduce/isolate the issue][issue-npm-readme].)

 [You can set the @scope the package is published under with the npm-scope cargo-dist config][npm-scope].